garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 5 Routing.md

     }
     ```

 1. Fill in the body of `toggleButton_routing_onAction()`.
-If the routing toggle button is has been un-selected, set the `MapView` and `SceneView` `onMouseClicked` listeners to `null`.
+If the routing toggle button has been un-selected, set the `MapView` and `SceneView` `onMouseClicked` listeners to `null`.
 If the routing toggle button has been selected, set the `onMouseClicked` listeners to call `addStopToRoute` with the mouse event.
 Be sure to check for a null `sceneView`.
 Finally, whether routing has been activated or deactivated, set `originPoint` to null in order to reset the routing:

     ```
     if (toggleButton_routing.isSelected()) {